kiba/Writings/atg/chp3_very_much_alive.md

 "Forgiveness?"

 "Maybe not even that.
 If what you said is true, then there's nothing to forgive.
 You made a judgement call on that day, and it was wrong.
-Only weeks ago, you saved the world, so I can't exactly complained about being personally tortured in some forsaken Iraqi prison."
+Only weeks ago, you saved the world, so I can't exactly complaine about being personally tortured in some forsaken Iraqi prison."

 "If I had to do it over again, I would drag you back to the helicopter."